kenzot25/kenzot25/README.md

 ## 👤 About Me

-- 🧑‍💻 4 years of experience in web & mobile software development
+- 🧑‍💻 4+ years of experience in web and mobile software development, with a strong focus on designing and delivering scalable, high-quality solutions.
-- 🚀 Passionate about building scalable, high-quality products that deliver real business value
+- 🚀 Passionate about building products that drive measurable business impact, from concept to deployment.
-- 💡 Startup builder – I love exploring, creating, and launching new ideas
+- 💡 Experienced in startup environments, with a proven ability to explore, create, and launch innovative ideas.
-- 👥 Lead small teams and interned as a technical lead
+- 👥 Skilled in leading small teams and mentoring developers, including experience as a technical lead.
-- 🤝 Thrive in agile teams; always eager to learn, share, and collaborate
+- 🤝 Thrive in agile, collaborative environments, always eager to share knowledge and continuously learn.
-- 🌱 Lifelong tech enthusiast and explorer
+- 🌱 A lifelong technology enthusiast, constantly exploring new tools, frameworks, and best practices.
-- 🏗️ Currently learning AWS Solution Architecture and building apps for my own startup
+- 🏗️ Currently expanding expertise in AWS Solution Architecture.
+- 📱 Developing and launching applications for my own startup.

 ---